-The current use of the project site is residential.
-No change to the use of the structure is proposed.
+The project does not include changes to the use of the structure.

 2. The historic character of the property shall be retained and preserved.
 The removal of historic materials or alteration of features and spaces that characterize a property shall be avoided.